ProfBird/AndroidAppDev1-CourseMaterials/docs/Labs/Lab06/Lab6Instructions-99Bugs-MultiActivites.md

 - Using activity life-cycle call-back methods: onCreate and onResume.

-- Using an ActionBar with “up” navigation to return to a “parent” activity.
+- Returning a value from an activity.